mauretto78/advanced-custom-post-type-lite/roadmap.md

 * <del>click and clear on new woo data field</del>
 * <del>migrations php</del>
 * <del>records per page in settings page</del>
-* sync with already registering taxonomies (distinguish between NATIVE and CUSTOM)
+* <del>sync with already registering taxonomies (distinguish between NATIVE and CUSTOM)</del>

 ***Lite v 1.0.6***
 ***PRO v 1.0.4***

 * associate already registered taxonomies when registering a CPT
-* API support (Rest API integration + WPGraphQL integration)
+* API support (Rest API integration + WPGraphQL integration) see WPGraphQL plugin integration
 * `has-archive` not boolean but with text (migration needed)
 * edit the selected step from the view
 * associate an already register taxonomy at the end of step 3